-Arizona is the newest of the lower 48 states, having been created in 1912.
-The perception of the state is generally of desert, cactus and gunslingers, but as I found there is a great diversity across the land.
+Arizona is the newest of the contiguous states, having been created in 1912, after which remained only

+The perception of the state is generally of desert, cactus and gunslingers, but

+there is a great diversity across the land.
 Arizona has some of the most spectacular natural scenery

-in the US, if not the world, including the likes of the Grand Canyon.
+in the US, if not the world, including its centrepiece the Grand Canyon.

-I visited Arizona in April 2004, when I went to see some of the people I had lived with in Valencia
+I visited Arizona in April 2004, when I went to see some of the friends I had lived with in

 for the previous academic year.
 I was based in Flagstaff for a week and made day trips from there to